vicsamuel/vic-portfolio-2022/content/project/energy-harvesting/index.md

   preview_only: false
   caption: Energy
 ---
-Dana Inc. posed a problem to our team which required a mechanical engineering approach to find a solution.
+Dana Inc. posed a problem to our team which required mechanical engineering to find a solution.
 We were tasked with producing a device that indefinitely powered a battery on the inside of a gearbox and relayed information back to the user about temperature, battery life, and other metrics that Dana Inc. required.
-Our team provided a prototype which does exactly this and documented the whole thing professionally.
-The work and our presentations are linked below.